ocupop/refed-website/src/_states/massachusetts.md

           lacards, as being offered for sale after the recommended last date of sale or use.
         legal_citation: 105 Mass.
 Code Regs.
 520.006.
-      - title: Reg 5
+      - title: Reg 4
         applies_to_food_type: Packaged Perishable or Semi-Perishable Foods
         purpose_of_law: Date labeling required
         excerpted_language_from_the_law: >-
-          (D) Open Dating of Perishable and Semi Perishable Food Products No person shall sell, offer for sale, or have in his possession with intent to sell, prepackaged perishable or semi-perishable food products unless they are identified with a “sell-by-date” or a “best if used by date” determined by the manufacturer, processor, packer, repacker, retailer, or other person who had packaged such food products and displayed in the form specified in 105 CMR 520.119
+          (a) No person shall sell, offer for sale, or have in his or her possession with intent to sell any prepackaged perishable or semi-perishable food products unless it is identified with an open date determined by the manufacturer, processor, packer, repacker, retailer, or other person who packaged such food products, and which is displayed in the form specified in 105 CMR 500.006(B)(5)<br>(b) No person receiving a perishable or semi-perishable product in bulk intended for use as a repacked product or as a component of a larger food item shall offer such item for prepackaged retail self-service sale without placing an open date on such product, and the date shall be no later than the date specified on the bulk container from which it was obtained.
         legal_citation: 105 Mass.
 Code Regs.
 520.119 (2013).
       - title: Reg 6
         applies_to_food_type: Packaged Perishable or Semi-Perishable Foods